bje-/USSR/README.md

 Copyright 2019 Ben Elliston

-USSR is implemented as a LibreOffice Calc workbook.
+USSR is a LibreOffice Calc workbook to configure basic grid-connected solar PV systems.
+It matches modules to inverters, calculates DC isolator ratings, voltage drops and estimates system yields.
+New inverters, modules and locations can be added to the worksheet.

+USSR is licensed under the GPLv3 free software license.

 ## Instructions